Valencia CF

-Valencia Club de Fútbol, S. A. D. (/es/; València Club de Futbol /ca/), commonly referred to as Valencia CF or simply Valencia, is a Spanish professional football club based in Valencia, Spain, that currently plays in La Liga, the top tier of the Spanish league system.
-Valencia was founded in 1919 and has played its home games at the 49,430-seater Mestalla since its opening in 1923.
+Valencia Club de Fútbol, S. A. D. (/es/; València Club de Futbol /ca/), commonly known as Valencia CF or simply Valencia, is a Spanish professional football club based in Valencia.
+The team currently competes in La Liga, the highest tier of the Spanish league system.
+In the all-time ranking of Spanish football, the club holds fifth place, having previously ranked third until 2016 and fourth until 2025.
+Valencia has also played in 91 of the 95 seasons of the top division in Spain.
+Founded in 1919, the club has played its home matches at Mestalla, which has a capacity of 49,430 spectators, since its opening in 1923.
+The club is expected to move to the new stadium, Nou Mestalla, in 2027, which will have a capacity of 70,044 spectators.

-Valencia has won six La Liga titles, eight Copa del Rey titles, one Supercopa de España, and one Copa Eva Duarte.
+Valencia has won six La Liga titles and finished as runners-up six times, as well two Segunda División titles, eight Copa del Rey trophies, one Spanish Super Cup, and one Copa Eva Duarte.
 In European competitions, they have won two Inter-Cities Fairs Cups, one UEFA Cup, one UEFA Cup Winners' Cup, two UEFA Super Cups, and one UEFA Intertoto Cup.
-They have also reached two consecutive UEFA Champions League finals (2000 and 2001).
-The IFFHS named World’s Best Club to Valencia in 2004.
+They have also reached two consecutive UEFA Champions League Finals in 2000 and 2001.
+The club was champion of the Small Club World Cup in 1966, and runner-up in 1955, despite not having FIFA world title recognition, and fourth in the Latin Cup of 1953.
+In 2004, the IFFHS named Valencia World's Best Club.
 Valencia were also members of the G-14 group of leading European football clubs and since its end has been part of the original members of the European Club Association.

 Five former members of the club have been inducted into the FIFA International Football Hall of Fame, a project dedicated to preserving the memory of important figures in football history.
 These include Alfredo Di Stéfano, Mario Alberto Kempes, Romário, Jorge Valdano and Didier Deschamps.
 Valencia also has four personalities in the FIFA 100, its induction taking place in 2004 as part of the centenary celebrations of FIFA's creation.
-The ches club is the team with the most Zarra Trophy winners (5), the fourth in the Zamora Trophy (9) and fifth in the Pichichi Trophy (6) at the national level, at the international level it’s the third Spanish team with the most FIFA World Player nominees (9) and the fourth in the Ballon d'Or (23), it has ten nominations for the Golden Boy Award, one for the 2019 Kopa Trophy with Lee Kang-in and one for the 2024 Yashin Trophy with Giorgi Mamardashvili.
+The ches club is the team with the most Zarra Trophy winners (5), the fourth in the Zamora Trophy (9) and fifth in the Pichichi Trophy (6) at the national level, at the international level it's the third Spanish team with the most FIFA World Player nominees (9) and the fourth in the Ballon d'Or (23), it has ten nominations for the Golden Boy Award, one for the 2019 Kopa Trophy with Lee Kang-in and one for the 2024 Yashin Trophy with Giorgi Mamardashvili.
 It has been included three times in the UEFA Team of the Year, with Santiago Cañizares and Kily González in 2001 and David Villa in 2010, the last repeating in the FIFPro World XI in the same year.